outdreamer/build-a-cure-1/README.md

 		- "use an animal model in an air-conditioned building (when people aren't in it like at night) that would quickly show signs of infection if the virus was live and present"
 		- "display points on an AR interface with magnified bacteria attributes, or applying other data visualization rules to indicate attributes"

-	along with other solution metadata like probability of success, sufficiency of information to select the optimal solution, and which solution is optimal, given which sets of resources are available.
+	along with other  olution metadata like probability of success, sufficiency of information to select the optimal solution, and which solution is optimal, given which sets of resources are available.

 	Another example input problem statement:
 		- 'preventing infections from pathogens'